dmcbane/exploring-elm/README.md

 #### [LightTable](http://lighttable.com/) with [elm-light](https://github.com/rundis/elm-light)

-I was not able to use the Linux binary provided on LightTable.com or build a Linux binary that would run successfully on a recent version of Linux (Fedora 32, Manjaro 20.0.3, NixOS 2.3.7 or Ubuntu 20.04).
+I was not able to use the Linux binary provided on LightTable.com or build a Linux binary that would run successfully on any recent version of Linux (Fedora 32, Manjaro 20.0.3, NixOS 2.3.7 or Ubuntu 20.04).

-I was able to install LightTable on Windows 10 and install the elm-light plugin, but even after after following the [Elm Light Guide](https://rundis.gitbooks.io/elm-light-guide/content/) to configure the elm-light plugin on Windows 10, I was not able to use it because the elm-light plugin supports only [versions of Elm prior to 0.19](https://github.com/elm/compiler/blob/master/docs/upgrade-instructions/0.19.0.md).
-You may be able to use it on older versions of Linux and with Elm versions prior to 0.19.
+I was able to install LightTable and the elm-light plugin on Windows 10, but even after after following the [Elm Light Guide](https://rundis.gitbooks.io/elm-light-guide/content/) to configure the elm-light plugin on Windows 10, I was not able to use it because the elm-light plugin supports only [versions of Elm prior to 0.19](https://github.com/elm/compiler/blob/master/docs/upgrade-instructions/0.19.0.md).

+At this time, I cannot recommend LightTable for Elm 0.19 development.

 #### [SublimeText](https://www.sublimetext.com/) with [elm-syntax-highlighting](https://github.com/evancz/elm-syntax-highlighting/)